-Hydrology/hydraulic analysis and preliminary design is anticipated to be needed at only two existing stream crossing locations.
-These locations are at the crossing of Mill Creek at White Bridge and the realignment of a segment of Mill Creek at the Thousand Springs area the new Elbow Fork Parking area.
+Hydrology/hydraulic analysis and preliminary design is anticipated to be needed at the crossing of Mill Creek at White Bridge and the new Elbow Fork Parking area.
 These crossings will be designed per USFS standards for sizing, which is a Hw/D (headwater to depth) ratio of 0.8 or less for Q100.
 It is not anticipated that a hydrology/hydraulic analysis is warranted at the multiple locations where existing box culverts have been recently installed by the Forest Service.
 These locations will be extended with headwalls and wingwalls to accommodate the proposed roadway improvements.